k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/04_jobs_commands.md

 # Jobs Commands

-The following Jobs commands are available to use from the Fabric Runtime Environment.
+The following Jobs commands are available in the Fabric Runtime Environment:

 <table width="900pxl">